nsrr/bestair-documentation/pages/manuals/motivational-interviewing/12-02-03-introduction-rapport-building.md

 <div class="bs-callout bs-callout-info">
   <p>
     <strong>TYPICAL DAY: KEY POINTS TO REMEMBER</strong>
-    * Ask the person to tell their story, with as little interruption as possible.
+    Ask the person to tell their story, with as little interruption as possible.
 Use open ended questions to keep them talking (e.g., what happened then?
 How did you feel?
-Can you tell me more?)
-    * Use reflections to clarify your understanding and let the participant know you are listening

-    _Don’t try to solve problem; just gather information and build rapport_
+Can you tell me more?).
+Use reflections to clarify your understanding and let the participant know you are listening.
+Don’t try to solve problem; just gather information and build rapport
   </p>
 </div>